dbltnk/rules-exploration/README.md

 * Sharing for solving a task cooperatively
 ** Hash of species (rules config)
 ** Hash of state (species + seed + density + cells)
+* more complex patterns?
+** specific neighbours
+** general stats of my own species (die if more than X others anywhere) ** chance-based
+* do we need animations to figure out what has had influence on what?

 ## Refactoring